LaravelDaily/laravel-tips/db-models-and-eloquent.md

 ### Find by Key

-You can also find multiple records with `whereKey()` method which takes care of which field is exactly your primary key (`id` is the default but you may override it in Eloquent model):
+You can also find multiple records with `whereKey()` method which takes care of which field is exactly your primary key (`id` is the default, but you may override it in Eloquent model):

 ```php
 $users = User::whereKey([1,2,3])->get();